timurb/latest-version-from-nexus/README.md

 It does not work correctly when comparing `0.10` to `0.10-SNAPSHOT` version but you are not likely to hit this and otherwise it should work correctly.

-*In maven versioning scheme `0.10 > 0.10-SNAPSHOT` (contrary to the whole other world) but you don't (and can't) store both SNAPSHOT and non-SNAPSHOT versions in the same Nexus repository.*
+*In maven versioning scheme `0.10' is greater than `0.10-SNAPSHOT` (contrary to the whole rest of the world) but you don't (and can't) store both SNAPSHOT and non-SNAPSHOT versions in the same Nexus repository.*

 ### Background